dutiyesh/chrome-extension-cli/README.md

 ### `npm run repack`

-Rebuilds and packs the app.
+Rebuilds and packs the app into a zip file.
 It is a shorthand for `npm run build && npm run pack`.

 ### `npm run format`